 Allison Snyder, MPH

-Allison Snyder is the project manager for the Coalition.
+Allison Snyder is the project manager for the Health Campaign Effectiveness program.
 In this role she provides support, management, and strategic planning and guidance for the program and the coalition.
 She joined the Coalition in 2020, after 4 years serving in a management and support role within The Task Force’s Neglected Tropical Diseases Support Center, the secretariat for the Coalition for Operational Research on Neglected Tropical Diseases (COR-NTD).
 Allison has broad domestic and global health and development experience, including 3 years as a Peace Corps Volunteer in Rwanda, leading health education initiatives, providing program design and implementation support and leading project and portfolio management.
 Allison holds a Bachelor of Science in International Affairs from Florida State University and a Master of Public Health from Emory University.